JonnyBooker/NSubstituteAutoSubstitute/README.md

     .GenerateText()
     .Returns("Text");

-//Tell AutoSubstitute to use both these dependencies whenever a collection is found as construction parameter autoSubstitute.UseCollection(instance1, instance2);
+//Tell AutoSubstitute to use both these dependencies whenever a collection is found as construction parameter.
+Multiple collection types are supported. autoSubstitute.UseCollection(instance1, instance2);

 //Carry on as normal...